jongs/jongs.github.io/_posts/2020-02-26-market-holes.md

 ---

 Asking why some technology or business model does not exist in a specific market is one of the most common but often unfruitful ways to get business ideas.
 I think of this as trying to fill holes in the market.
-For the most part, It does not work.
+For the most part, it does not work.

 It typically goes like this.
 You use a service - say dentists, taxis, hotels, banks, etc - and realize it could work much better if they applied a piece of technology or a business model used somewhere else.
 You find a hole in the market offering, a piece missing in the system, which you believe could be filled and represent a startup opportunity.